-In general for an interview, know yourself--both your strengths and your weaknesses.
-Be prepared to emphasize your strong points, such as: achievements and honors, skills and training, and reliability.
+Know yourself for an interview, both your strengths and weaknesses.
+Be prepared to emphasize your strong points, such as achievements and honors, skills and training, and reliability.
 Also, be prepared to account for your weaknesses, such as: low GPA, lack of work experience or no experience in the specific field, a bad reference or record of some kind, or a time gap on your résumé.
 Use examples from class projects, activities, volunteer service, sports, internships, and part-time jobs.
 The superintendent/principal may ask general questions to expand on your résumé or to get to know you, as well as behavioral interview questions to see how you have handled situations in the past.

-TEACHER INTERVIEW GUIDELINES
+TEACHER INTERVIEW GUIDELINGS